{-# OPTIONS --cubical-compatible #-}

 f₀[ n ]≡ x = lookupMaybe cur n ≡ just x

-The generic sequence f₀ exists a single entity only in
+The generic sequence f₀, as a single entity, only exists

 base universe, we need to keep track of the current approximation and be